Photo Source: Dirk Hoenes - Pixabay

 Vienna, the capital of Austria, was the leading city of the Hapsburg Empire and later the Austro-Hungarian Empire.
 With the defeat of its empire in WWI, Austria emerged as a smaller, separate country.
 Austria today is a wealthy, industrialized nation.
 The Bavarian dialect of German is the official language.
 Austria borders Germany's Free State of Bavaria.
 Educated Austrians also speak English.

 Some Austrians have left their nation and moved to different parts of the world.
 Following two world wars in the first half of the 20th century, many wanted to live in a more peaceful region.
 Because of their strong economy, not many Austrians have left in recent decades.
-Some Austrians have left their country to enhance their careers or because of a job relocation.
-There are surprisingly few Austrians in Hungary given their long history as one country.
+Some have left to enhance their careers or because of a job relocation.
+A small number are in Slovakia.

 Austrians are noted for being on time for everything, work or play.
 They love a good beer and have their own kind of witty, snarky sense of humor.
 The Austrians like veal and pork, breaded and fried.
 Soups and stews with dumplings are also favorite foods.
 They also include the foods of their adopted country.
 Their favorite sports are skiing and soccer.